2026 AGENDA

 GENERAL SESSION: Eye on the Horizon - Future Trends in Geopolitics, Sanctions and Export Controls

 In the last year, we have experienced a myriad of geopolitical change on the world stage.
-From sweeping tarrifs from one day to the next, to divergences in policies and priorities between the US and Europe, there have been many surprising sanctions and export controls developments.
+From sweeping tariffs from one day to the next, to divergences in policies and priorities between the US and Europe, there have been many surprising sanctions and export controls developments.
 New trends, such as AI-powered geopolitical risk monitoring stronger interplay between sanctions and export controls, heightened enforcement on big-tech, and EU (!) sanctions possibly affecting US businesses, can imperil a company’s performance if not managed properly.

 In this session, experts will explore what is next, how to integrate geopolitical risk in your compliance program, and how to manage evolving new sanctions, supply chain disruptions and enforcement risks.